Arsenal / "Filmmuseum LAB", Juni 2022 vor dem Umbau (Foto: ÖFM © Eszter Kondor)

 Located at Heiligenstädter Straße 175 (1190 Vienna) since 1982, the collections of the Austrian Film Museum encompass more than 500,000 objects (film, photography, documentation, and digital collections).
 The film collection includes a comprehensive selection of significant film works of all genres and periods, as well as thousands of historical filmic records.
 The film-related collection includes valuable materials contextualizing film history, from estates of film artists to promotional materials and press reviews.
 Since 2020, the Film Museum has carried out mandatory deposit of digital film works funded by the Federal Governments "Innovative Film Austria" program.

-The new Filmmuseum LAB will be constructed in collaboration with the ART for ART Theaterservice GmbH, a subsidiary of the National Theatre Company (Bundestheater Holding).
+The new Filmmuseum LAB has been constructed in collaboration with the ART for ART Theaterservice GmbH, a subsidiary of the National Theatre Company (Bundestheater Holding).
 ART for ART owns the property where rehearsal spaces for the State Opera and Burgtheater are located alongside costume and props workshops, and a depot.
-As part of the development of the site, there are plans to establish a "cultural hub" for the visual and performing arts, photography, and film in collaboration with a variety of actors and institutions.
+As part of the development of the site, ART for ART plans to establish a "cultural hub" for the visual and performing arts, photography, and film in collaboration with a variety of actors and institutions.

-Design of the Filmmuseum LAB began in summer 2022, with construction work starting in autumn 2023.
-The stakeholders involved alongside the Austrian Film Museum are ART for ART (building owner), Leyrer & Graf (construction company), Malek Herbst Architekten ZT GmbH (architectural firm), Haider Medek & Partner (civil engineers on behalf of the Filmmuseum) and our future neighbor, Foto Arsenal Wien.
+Planning for the Filmmuseum LAB began in summer 2022, construction work started in fall 2023 and was completed at the end of 2024 (topping out in April 2024).
+The parties involved alongside the Film Museum were ART for ART (contractor), Leyrer + Graf Baugesellschaft (construction company), Malek Herbst Architekten ZT GmbH (architectural firm), Haider Medek & Partner (civil engineers on behalf of the Film Museum) and our future neighbor, Foto Arsenal Wien.
 The additional funds required for its operation (€400,000 per annum) will be borne equally by the Ministry of the Arts, Culture, the Civil Service and Sport and the City of Vienna (MA 7) in the form of an increased annual subsidy.

-Michael Loebenstein am Standort des zukünftigen "Filmmuseum LAB" (Foto: ÖFM © Eszter Kondor)
+Michael Loebenstein am Standort des zukünftigen "Filmmuseum LAB", Juni 2022 (Foto: ÖFM © Eszter Kondor)

 "We are very pleased that the completion of this project will validate the importance of our work promoting film as an artform and cultural technology.